FairwindsOps/insights-docs/docs/technical-details/reports/cloud-costs.md

 }
 ```

-## Google Cloud Provider Configuration:
+## Google Cloud Provider (GCP) Configuration:

 The GCP Report is built on [Google Cloud Billing](https://cloud.google.com/billing/docs/how-to/export-data-bigquery).

-The first step is setting up Cloud Billing to export to BigQuery:
+The first step is setting up Google Cloud Billing to export to BigQuery.
+To do this, follow these steps:
 - Make sure Billing is enabled
-- Enable BigQuery for Data transfer
+- Enable BigQuery for data transfer
 - Create a BigQuery dataset
 - Enable Cloud Billing export to the BigQuery dataset

-All steps are decribed detailed at the link below:
+All steps are described in detail at the link below:
 [Set up Cloud Billing data export to BigQuery](https://cloud.google.com/billing/docs/how-to/export-data-bigquery-setup)

-We are gonna use table "<projectname>.<datasetName>.gcp_billing_export_resource_v1_<BILLING_ACCOUNT_ID>" which should be created after following the steps above.
+We are going to use table `<projectname>.<datasetName>.gcp_billing_export_resource_v1_<BILLING_ACCOUNT_ID>` which should be created after following the steps above.

-It may takes few days for Google to ingest all data into BigQuery table.
-You can keep checking out querying the BigQuery data at GCP console to see if the table is up-to-date.
+It may takes few days for Google to ingest all the billing data into BigQuery table.

-### Create service account to run bq query:
+### Create service account to run BigQuery:
+In GCP:
-- Go to IAM & Admin > Select Service Account
+1. Go to IAM & Admin > Select Service Account
-- Click Create Service Account
+2. Click Create Service Account
-1) Give a name then "Create and Continue"
+3. Give the service account a name then "Create and Continue"
-2) Grant roles: "BigQuery Data Viewer" and "BigQuery Job User" and hit Done
+4. Grant roles: "BigQuery Data Viewer" and "BigQuery Job User" and click Done
-3) Click on you service account and add a private Key as JSON
+5. Click on your service account and add a private Key as JSON
-4) Save and Download the JSON file.
+6. Save and Download the JSON file.
 It will be something like:
 ```json
 {
   "type": "service_account",